MicrosoftDocs/common-data-model-and-service/common-data-model/banking-accelerator.md

 - Refer to this [blog post](https://https:/cloudblogs.microsoft.com/dynamics365/bdm/2019/07/17/microsoft-dynamics-365-banking-accelerator-is-now-generally-available/) to read more about the value of the banking component to ISVs, banks, and other financial services institutions.

+- Continue your accelerator experience and engage with experts and peers, read blog articles, and find local events within the industry accelerator community.
+[Join us](https://community.dynamics.com/365/industry-accelerators)